 Converting Amex MR Points from Canada to US

 If you hold Amex MR points in both countries, why might you want to convert points from Canada to the US?

 By far the most compelling reason to do so is that you’d gain access to the 12 new loyalty programs via the Amex US MR program that we had outlined above, which unlocks a whole new world of redemption possibilities.

 We could spend a whole day talking about all the new award chart sweet spots that Canadians would unlock through these programs.
 To pick a few of the most outstanding ones:

-- Transferring to ANA Mileage Club to book an ANA round-the-world award with eight stopovers and four open-jaws
+- Transferring to ANA Mileage Club to book an ANA round-the-world award or sweet spots on round-trip bookings

 - Transferring to Singapore Airlines KrisFlyer to book elusive Singapore Airlines business class, First Class, and Suites Class awards